oroinc/orocommerce/src/Oro/Bundle/TaxBundle/Resources/doc/api/customer_tax_code.md

 ## SUBRESOURCES

+### owner

+#### get_subresource

+Retrieve the record of the user a specific customer tax code record belongs to.

+#### get_relationship

+Retrieve the ID of the user record which a specific customer tax code record belongs to.

 ### organization

 #### get_subresource

-Retrieve the record of the organization a specific product tax code record belongs to.
+Retrieve the record of the organization a specific customer tax code record belongs to.

 #### get_relationship

-Retrieve the ID of the organization record which a specific product tax code record belongs to.
+Retrieve the ID of the organization record which a specific customer tax code record belongs to.